Niger: Gerewol Festival, Agadez Hausa territory, sultanates and animist ceremonies

 Southern cities: Zinder, Maradi, Bouza and spectacular Jamaa

-The Sultanate of Zinder is the most important sultanate in Niger.
-So much so that it still holds a not inconsiderable share of power.
-The sultan’s representative must be present for any transaction in the region, whether it is for the acquisition of land or other property, or for taking office.
+The sultanate of Zinder is the most important in Niger.
+So much so that it still has a not inconsiderable share of power.
+Any procedure to be carried out in the region must have the sultan’s representative, whether for the acquisition of land and other property, or for the taking of office.

-Zinder, also known as Damagaram and a World Heritage Site, has a rich architectural heritage and is said to have some of the most beautiful architecture of the Middle Ages, although it is little known.
+Zinder, also known as Damagaram and a World Heritage Site, has a rich architectural heritage and its architecture is said to be one of the most beautiful of the Middle Ages, despite being little known.
 The palaces whose facades are decorated with intricate engravings and symbols stand out.
-We will discover their significance with our local guide.
-Some of the mosques have been awarded the prestigious Agha Khan Architecture Awards.
+We will discover their meaning with our local guide.
+If we talk about its mosques, it should be noted that some have won the prestigious Agha Khan prize for architecture.

 trip to niger